Sudani From Nigeria Review: A Shining Gem!

 Soubin Shahir As Majeed

 In Sudani From Nigeria we get to see a different Soubin Shahir.
 He never lets you down with the comedy sequences and here we could see him handling such sequences in a matured manner beholding the responsibility of a lead actor.
 At the same time, he stuns us with his performance in the emotional sequences, which are well-balanced and subtly delivered to perfection.
 In fact, the story of the film rides high on the character Majeed played by him and he doesn't let the film down even for a moment.
-Spectacular.
+Spectacular indeed!

 Samuel Abiola Robinson As Samuel

 Samuel Abiola Robinson is new to Indian cinema and he gets a perfect launch pad with Sudani From Nigeria.
-He plays the role of Samuel, the Football player.
-Well, due credits to him for getting in to the skin of the character and with his performance, the young actor proves that languages are not a barrier in conveying emotions in the right form.
+He plays the role of Samuel, the football player.
+Well, due credits to him for getting in to the skin of the character and with his performance, the young actor proves that language is not a barrier in conveying emotions in the right form.

 Rest Of The Cast